computation-structures/asim/README.md

 * See [`EDX.md`](EDX.md) for how to use ASim in an edX problem.

-To add an instance of ASim to a webpage, copy `asim.min.js` and `asim.min.css` to your webserver, then add the following links to the ASim code and style sheet:
+To add an instance of ASim to a webpage, copy `asim.min.js` and `asim.min.css` to your webserver, then in your webpage, add the following links to the ASim code and style sheet:

 ```
 <link rel="stylesheet" href="asim.min.css"/>